apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/rotating_proxies.md

 **Q: How can you prevent an error from occurring if one of the proxy groups that a user has is removed?
 What are the best practices for these scenarios?**

 **A:** By making the proxy for the scraper to use be configurable by the user through the actor's input.
-That way, they can easily switch proxies if the actor stop working due to proxy-related issues.
+That way, they can easily switch proxies if the actor stops working due to proxy-related issues.
 It can also be done by using the **AUTO** proxy instead of specific groups.

 **Q: Does it make sense to rotate proxies when you are logged into a website?**